Finding relevant keywords

 Add your keywords into your tags section of the video.
 Only use between 6 to 8 relevant keywords.
 Any more will be seen as keyword stuffing and can count against you.

 To make your videos stand out in the listing, create a custom thumbnail.
 Make this bright, include a picture of you in action presenting (if you appear in the video that is) and design it with big clear text saying the name of the video.
+Make sure your keywords are in the file name of the thumbnail.

 There are many other factors that help your videos rank and these are all linked to channel authority.
 Some of these metricks are how many views your videos get, how often and regulaly you post your videos, how long people watch your videos, how many comments your videos are getting and how many likes and shares your videos are receiving.
 And finally how many subscribers you have.
 There’s way too much to cover on this in one blog post so I’ll cover this in a follow up post.